 Our local Heartbeat Christian Pregnancy Center serves more than 50 women each month through pregnancy testing, ultrasounds, and motherhood counseling.
 One way you can help is by donating Newborn Kits.
 These kits help new moms with some basics needs for their newborn blessing.

 You can help meet this need by:

-1. Making a donation marked "Heartbeat Kids".
+1. Making a donation marked "Heartbeat Kits".
 You can either donate through our church giving page or directly to Heartbeat CPC.